atrn/dcc/README.md

 object files when no `-c` switch is used.
 Most build systems however invoke the compiler for each source file passing `-c`.

+### Differences to cc

+Although `dcc` is similar in usage to `cc(1)1 et al, enough so to permit it to be used directly in its place, `dcc` does behave differently in certain situations.

+#### object files without `-c`

+Normally, without a `-c` option, `cc` compiles the source files, generating object files, and runs the linker to link those object files into an executable.
+It then *removes* the object files. `dcc` does not remove the files.

 ## What dcc does

-`dcc` _wraps_ the underlying compiler driver and passes it options to have it output dependency information. `dcc` automaticlaly determines the names of the files storing this information and reads the files when re-compiling a file.
+`dcc` _wraps_ the underlying compiler driver and passes it options to have it output dependency information. `dcc` automatically determines the names of the files to store this information and reads them when re-compiling a file to obtain the dependencies.

-When re-compiling a file `dcc` performs make-like dependency checking using the compiler-generated information to determine if compilation is actually required.
-If not `dcc` does nothing and exits as if it had compiled the file (note, the file modification time is *not* altered).
-Dependency generation and checking is transparent to the end-user.
-Additionally, `dcc` implements dependency checking on the libraries and other files used in building.
+When re-compiling a file `dcc` performs `make`-like dependency checking to determine if compilation is actually required.
+If not, `dcc` does nothing and exits as if it had compiled the file (note, file modification times are *not* altered).
+Otherwise `dcc` runs the compiler and lets it generate its output.
+Dependency generation and checking is entirely transparent to the end-user and, `dcc` implements additional checks on the libraries and other files used in the build.

 ## Command line options